Sean Lacefield’s practice focuses on appeals, criminal defense, and civil litigation.

 Following his time in private practice, Sean served as a deputy state public defender in the appellate division of the Colorado State Public Defender’s Office.
 He drafted briefs, petitions for certiorari review, and argued cases before the Colorado Court of Appeals and Colorado Supreme Court involving convictions ranging from possession of controlled substances, to sexual assault, burglary, and homicide.

 Sean is also active in the community.
-He currently serves as a member of the Carbon Valley Park & Recreation District Board of Directors and volunteers with Learn Your Rights in Colorado (LYRIC), teaching students and young adults about their constitutional rights.
+From 2016 through 2018, he served as a member of the Carbon Valley Park & Recreation District Board of Directors.
+He currently volunteers with Learn Your Rights in Colorado (LYRIC), teaching students and young adults about their constitutional rights.
 He has been active in the legal community as well.
 For six years, Sean served in various capacities on the Weld County Legal Services Board of Directors, providing pro bono legal services to the indigent in civil cases.
 In 2011, Sean re-established the Weld County chapter of the Colorado Criminal Defense Bar and led the group for two years.
 Sean has also participated in Leadership St. Vrain with the St. Vrain Valley School District, which led him to co-author a resolution for the Prairie Ridge Elementary School Parent-Teacher Association supporting a school bond measure that voters approved in 2016.
 Sean is also a volunteer soccer coach with St. Vrain FC.

 During law school, Sean participated in the University of Colorado Law School’s Legal Aid and Defender Program and was Vice President of the Ira C. Rothgerber Moot Court Board.
 Sean received the highest grade in his class for his seminar paper, An Eighth Amendment Right to a Unanimous Verdict in the Sentencing Phase of Capital Cases: A Look at Colorado’s Super-Majority Verdict Proposal.
 As an undergraduate, Sean interned with the Boulder County Attorney’s Office and was on the University of Colorado’s Dean’s List for three years.